 The Brewers came out swinging in the second half and got one back within 10 minutes.
 From then on, for a relegation scrap in the second tier, it was entertaining stuff.
 We had shots, “oh dear” moments, hard fouls, questionable calls, and witty banter.
 We were close enough to the players that when Rovers’ winger called for the ball, somebody in the back row could call out “Forget it, they know you’re shit!” and the whole stand could laugh.

-The home team started to fade again, as did I, and I started contemplating bolting to catch an earlier train back to Birmingham.
+The home team started to fade again, as did I, and I considered bolting to catch an earlier train back to Birmingham.
 When five minutes extra time went up on the board, there were groans, somebody said, “Oh do we have to,” and I leaned toward the exit even more.

 Good thing I stayed, and good thing that I felt an old impulse, born at Old Trafford years ago, to start filming, lest something dramatic happen late on.
-And boy did it – even it was a most memorable “almost.”
+And boy did it – even though it was a most memorable “almost.”

 That was the last thrill, and at the final whistle, I grabbed my pack, put my head down, and started weaving through the crowd.
 It was a half-hour walk to the station, which I made with 10 minutes to spare for the next-to-last train back, and all along the road was the post-game chatter about that last shot, about how they must have been tired but you’d still like to see some more heart and desire, about how it’s a good thing Wolves lost to Birmingham, and finally the place where all home-draw evenings wind up, with the grudging admission that after all, down where we are, a point is a point, and I’ll see you in two weeks for the Forest game.